dalejohgi/dalejohgi/README.md

 ### Hi there!
-I'm David, and I am a Software Developer from Colombia :flag_co:.
+I'm David, and I am a Software Developer from Colombia :colombia:
+:triangular_flag_on_post:
 <!--
 **dalejohgi/dalejohgi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.